betterscientificsoftware/bssw-tutorial-sc20/handson-m07a-agile-redux.md

 ### Working with GitHub Issues

-1. In your chosen workspace, create an issue corresponding to the epic.
+**Step 1.** In your chosen workspace, create an issue corresponding to the epic.
 Feel free to enter whatever you feel is appropriate.
 Here is what we used when we did this exercise ourselves.
    - **Title:** Epic: Refactor code for enhanced modularity
    - **Description:** The heat equation code needs refactoring to improve modularity.
 Specifically, there are utilities that could be generalized and used with for other applications.
 Also, the integration function is currently hard-coded.
 In the future, we want to use alternative integration functions, so we should generalize the interface for this function.

     We suggest breaking the epic into two stories, representing distinct results that the customer would find useful.
 Each of these stories will need its own GitHub issue.
 Each issue should include a definition of done -- how will we know when the work of the story is completed -- and the individual tasks needed to do to the work.

-2. Create a GitHub issue for the first story
+**Step 2.** Create a GitHub issue for the first story
    - **Title:** Story: Separate out utilities
    - **Body:**
       - Definition of done: